sUSDe — Risk Report

 sUSDe is the staked, yield-bearing form of USDe.
 It’s an ERC-4626 vault where holders deposit USDe and receive sUSDe shares whose value accrues as Ethena’s reserve portfolio distributes yield to stakers.
 Launched alongside USDe in February 2024, sUSDe was originally a pure derivatives-yield product — perpetual funding rates and stETH staking flowing to stakers, producing yields in the 8–40% range depending on the funding regime.

 Following the Q1 2026 architecture pivot in the underlying USDe (perp share dropped from ~93% to ~11%; ~89% now in liquid stables + institutional overcollateralized loans + RWAs — see the USDe retail report for the full reframing), sUSDe’s yield source has diversified materially.
-Current APY is ~3.72% — lower than the pre-pivot peaks but with substantially lower variance and much-reduced tail risk of yield going negative.
+APY was ~3.72% as of Q1 2026 — lower than the pre-pivot peaks but with substantially lower variance and much-reduced tail risk of yield going negative.
+Treat that figure as a Q1-2026 anchor rather than a current quote; the rate moves with the reserve portfolio, so check a live source before sizing a position.

 Secondary markets are deep: Curve sUSDe/USDe and sUSDe/USDC pools, plus Pendle PT-sUSDe and YT-sUSDe markets.
 Historical secondary discount data is small: mean -0.168% from fair value, maximum -1.270% (per LlamaRisk Aave-forum analysis).
 The October 10, 2025 stress event produced brief sUSDe secondary detachment but no structural NAV loss; the cooldown silo functioned as designed under $1B+ unstaking pressure.

-The 6.5/10 score matches USDe (which is the floor — sUSDe cannot meaningfully be safer than its underlying) and reflects (a) the improved post-pivot profile, (b) successful navigation of October 2025, and (c) deep, well-functioning secondary markets — counterbalanced by (a) the 7-day cooldown until dynamic ships and (b) massive Aave / Morpho / Pendle loop concentration that structurally exceeds USDe’s float on a leveraged basis.
+The 6.5/10 score matches USDe (which is the floor — sUSDe cannot meaningfully be safer than its underlying) and reflects (a) the improved post-pivot profile, (b) successful navigation of October 2025, and (c) deep, well-functioning secondary markets — counterbalanced by (a) a cooldown that, while now much shorter, can still step back toward 7 days if coverage thins and (b) massive Aave / Morpho / Pendle loop concentration that structurally exceeds USDe’s float on a leveraged basis.

 What you actually earn